The Benefits of Multi-Age Grouping

 Mirroring Real-Life

 There is no other area in life in which people are split into groups with others who are exactly their chronological age.
 Whether in the family, the workforce or elsewhere, people ultimately need to coexist with people older and younger than themselves.
-Doing so makes for a more enriching environment, replete with a variety of ideas and skills.
+Doing so makes for a more enriching and dynamic environment, replete with a variety of ideas and skills.

 The Montessori approach is always considering what is most supportive of children depending on their development.
-When formulating how to divide children into groupings, Maria Montessori relied on her ideas about the Planes of Development.
+When formulating how to divide children into groupings, Maria Montessori relied on her ideas about the planes of development.
 There are very distinctive growth milestones children tend to reach at about age 3, another set around age 6, and yet another at age 12.
 The groupings in our schools are intentional, and they give kids a chance to feel comfortable in their community, while also preparing them to soar forward when the time is right.

 You might also like

-By Sheri Brennig June 27, 2025
+By Sheri Brennig February 4, 2026

-By Sheri Brennig June 18, 2025
+By Sheri Brennig November 4, 2025